conf-parsimonyandlearning/cpal-website/subject_areas.md

 - Compact and efficient neural network architectures by design
 - Model-based architectures as inspired by structured models (such as unrolling)
 - Robust/stable/invariant models or training/inference algorithms, guided by parsimony principles
-- Other nonlinear dimension reduction methods not pertaining to deep networks (such as autoencoders, subspace learning, manifold learning, etc)
+- Nonlinear dimension reduction methods (such as autoencoders, subspace learning, manifold learning, etc.)
 - Interpretability induced by parsimonious modeling (such as feature selection, model visualization)
 - Generative models guided by parsimony principles
 - Distributed, federated, and communicated-efficient training or inference, that leverage model parsimony